Interested in learning more about what we do? Let's Talk!

 Below are a few general things you can keep in mind to get the most out of your system.

-Most commercial or mixed-use buildings have rooftop units that heat and cool conditioned spaces, while HVAC systems in smaller buildings may more closely resemble residential setups.
+Most commercial or mixed-use buildings use rooftop units for heating and cooling.
+In smaller buildings, HVAC systems are often similar to residential ones.
 Either way, the life expectancy of your HVAC unit will be around 15 years.
 Larger commercial systems that use chillers or boilers last longer, between 20 and 25 years.

-To determine when your building’s HVAC system was manufactured, contact your HVAC contractor, or locate the unit’s serial number, usually found on a metal plate on the external portion of the system.
+TTo find out when your HVAC system was made, contact your HVAC contractor.
+You can also check the serial number, usually on a metal plate outside the unit.
 The Building Intelligence Center maintains a database of HVAC system manufacturing dates, based on serial numbers, for most common HVAC systems.
 You can also check ASHRAE’s HVAC Service Life Database to confirm the specific life expectancy of your system.

 If your system still has some life left in it, it may not make sense to replace it for energy savings alone.
-But as you get closer to the end of its life expectancy, put an upgrade in the budget and be ready to swap out your system in the event of a failure.
-It’s a good idea to contact your contractor ahead of time to get a quote and make sure that there is a more energy-efficient replacement available.
+As your system nears the end of its life, plan for an upgrade.
+Set aside budget for a replacement if it fails.
+Contact your contractor early to get a quote.
+Also, check if a more energy-efficient replacement is available.
 We can help you review your quotes, determine how much you can save, and let you know how much of a rebate you can receive for making the upgrade.

 Keeping up with maintenance will help keep your system running as efficiently as possible.
 Most commercial HVAC contractors offer service contracts to help you maintain your system.
 If you choose to maintain the system yourself, make sure that you change your filters on a regular basis.
 A dirty filter increases the pressure on your fans and duct work, putting stress on the entire system.
-You should also have any dents or indentations combed out in the condensing unit fins that may have occurred as a result of hail or wear and tear.
+Also, comb out any dents or indentations in the condensing unit fins.
+These might come from hail or regular wear and tear.

-When the building is unoccupied, you can let your thermostat float about four degrees lower in the winter, and up to four degrees higher in the summer until about two hours before people will be in the building.
+When the building is empty, set your thermostat about four degrees lower in winter.
+In summer, raise it by up to four degrees.
+Do this until two hours before people arrive.
 The exception to the rule is if you have a heat pump HVAC system.
 In this case, it’s almost always more efficient to set the thermostat to a comfortable temperature and forget it.

 If you only have one thermostat, consider investing in a smart thermostat to reduce the chances of forgetting to turn the temperature up or down.
-Multi-zone systems are more complicated, though you may still be able to program them using a technical manual or with assistance from your contractor or HVAC manufacturer.
+Multi-zone systems can be tricky.
+You might need a technical manual or help from your contractor or HVAC manufacturer to program them.

 If you have a building automation system (BAS), you can set limits on temperature changes remotely, further reducing human errors to maximize your energy efficiency and savings.